Frequently Asked Questions

 Classes are by appointment only.
 You can book a session using the information below:

-What is the age ranges for your different types of glasswork?
+What are the age ranges for your different types of glasswork?

 My glass changed color after being annealed; what happened?